arinc9/tcp-in-udp/README.md

 ### Client side:

-- Ingress: From a specific destination IP and port in UDP
+- Ingress: A specific sport in TCP-in-UDP
-- Egress: To a specific destination IP and port in TCP
+- Egress: A specific dport in TCP

 ### Server side:

-- Ingress: To a specific destination IP and port in UDP
+- Ingress: A specific dport in TCP-in-UDP
-- Egress: From a previously used `sk`: use ConnMark to set a specific `SO_MARK`
+- Egress: A specific sport in TCP